FB-Hakathon/calligraffiti-with-ar/README.md

 in connection with the web services and APIs provided by Facebook.

-As with any software that integrates with the Facebook platform, your use of this software is subject to the [Facebook Developer Principles and Policies] (http://developers.facebook.com/policy/).
+As with any software that integrates with the Facebook platform, your use of this software is subject to the [Facebook Developer Principles and Policies](http://developers.facebook.com/policy/).
 This copyright notice shall be included in all copies or substantial portions of the software.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR